What Is An Auditory Processing Disorder (APD)?

 - Separate out important speech from all the other noises present.

-For a child with an auditory processing problem, learning in the classroom environment, where noise and visual distractions can be constant, may become extremely difficult.
-If a central auditory processing disorder remains undiagnosed and untreated, such problems may persist, resulting in poor communication skills throughout adulthood.
+For a child with an auditory processing disorder, learning in the classroom environment, where noise and visual distractions can be constant, may become extremely difficult.
+If an auditory processing disorder remains undiagnosed and untreated, such a problem may persist, resulting in poor communication skills throughout adulthood.
 What many people don’t realize is that the problem is more related to poor information processing than hearing.
-In fact, most people with auditory processing problems have normal intelligence and normal hearing sensitivity.
+In fact, most people with auditory processing disorder have normal intelligence and normal hearing sensitivity.

 - Hearing acuity